Therkathi Kallan: Cast

+Production

+The film was announced in 1986 with Manivannan being initially chosen as director while Radha being the initial lead actress.

 Soundtrack

 The music was composed by Ilaiyaraaja and lyrics were written by Gangai Amaran.
 The song "Thilla Thaangu" inspired the chorus of "Thanga Sela" in Kaala (2018).

 Reception

 The Indian Express wrote, "The 'taming of the shrew' line has been somewhat of a lasting preoccupation with our filmmakers.
 But it's interesting how it gets projected in the Indian context".
+Jayamanmadhan of Kalki felt director leaves all the characters hanging in the air and many actors were underutilised and also felt since the screenplay feels like thatched roof, oune could not come up with positive terms to define the film.